SeaSide Title Wave Books

 "The Fireballer"

-It was exciting to bear witness to the vibrancy at a ballpark surrounded by thousands of spectators watching a duel between two pitchers, as was the experience of men’s fastpitch softball at its highest level, the Class “AA” Majors.
-The game was fast paced as the short base paths and the closeness of the pitcher, caused the action to be compressed and hurried.
-The outfield fences were moved up because a 12” softball didn’t carry as far as a tightly wound baseball, causing the seasoned professional baseball players who enlisted, difficulty to assimilate.
+It was exciting to bear witness to the excitement and vibrancy of a pitching duel in men’s fastpitch softball at its highest level, the Class “AA” Majors.
+The game was fast paced because of the short base paths and the closeness of the pitcher, causing the action to be compressed and hurried.
+The outfield fences were moved up because a 12” softball didn’t carry as far as a tightly wound baseball, which hampered the assimilation of many of the seasoned professional baseball players who enlisted.

-Fastpitch softball originated during the Great Depression and quickly spread across the country, forming teams like the Fox Hill Hillian’s, the greatest fastpitch softball team to emerge out of Virginia, and players like; “Big” John Caynor, one of its finest pitchers of their 1973 “miracle year.”
+Fastpitch softball originated during the Great Depression and quickly spread across the country, forming teams like the Fox Hill Hillian’s, the greatest fastpitch softball team to emerge out of Virginia, with players like; “Big” John Caynor, one of its finest pitchers in their 1973 “miracle year” world title bid.
 This story documents the history of fastpitch softball’s emergence, to its disintegration, while chronicling “Big” John’s remarkable life and career as the Fox Hill club chased the dream of a lifetime; to win the world championship.
-Fox Hill’s 1973 season was their best finish in 54 years as Caynor’s courage and mind pushed him further than his damaged body could go.
+Fox Hill’s 1973 season was their best finish in 54 years and Caynor’s courage and determination pushed him further than his broken body could go.

-“Big” John Caynor’s eight-pitch cache, including a signature 100 mph fastball, gave rise to the nickname “The Fireballer.”
+“Big” John Caynor’s arsenal included an eight-pitch cache, with a signature 100 mph fastball, giving rise to the nickname “The Fireballer.”

 NOTE: “Big John” was inducted into the Tidewater Virginia Softball Hall of Fame in 1990 as one of 22 members of the Fox Hill All-Stars.